renpy/renpy/sphinx/source/config.rst

     cursor, and so should probably be a :func:`MouseDisplayable` or something very similar.

-.. var:: config.narrator_menu = False
+.. var:: config.narrator_menu = True

-    (This is set to True by the default screens.rpy file.)
-If true, then narration inside a menu is displayed using the narrator character.
+    If true, narration inside a menu is displayed using the narrator character.
 Otherwise, narration is displayed as captions within the menu itself.